Origins of the Quaker Cemetery

 Alexandria Library, Special Collections Division (Kate Waller Barrett Library), Alexandria, Virginia.

-• Pearce, J. A. (1885).
-Biographical letter concerning Dr. Elisha Cullen Dick, written to Dr. A. M. Toner, Washington, D.C.
-Family correspondence detailing Dick’s birth, education, medical training, civic service, religious affiliation, and burial in the Friends Burying Ground on Queen Street.
+- Pearce, James Alfred.
+(1885, August 20).
+Letter to Dr. A. M. Toner, Washington, D.C.
+Genealogical record and biographical details concerning Dr. Elisha Cullen Dick.
+Contains family history, physical description, education, medical training, civic service, religious affiliation, and confirmation of burial in the Friends Burying Ground on Queen Street.
+William Buckner McGroarty Papers, Alexandria Library.

-• Janney, Mahlon Hopkins.
+- Janney, Mahlon Hopkins.
 (1941, April 21).
 Letter discussing Dr. Elisha Cullen Dick and Quaker meeting records.
 Addresses Quaker disciplinary practices, terminology, and Dick’s status as a member of the Society of Friends at the time of his death.
+William Buckner McGroarty Papers, Alexandria Library.

-• McGroarty, W. B. (1941, April 22).
+- McGroarty, W. B. (1941, April 22).
 Letter correcting denominational attribution regarding Dr. Elisha Cullen Dick and discussing his burial.
 Includes contextual explanation of earlier clerical error.
+William Buckner McGroarty Papers, Alexandria Library.

 Published and Visual Sources